 Ms. O’Kasey is a Fellow in the American College of Trial Lawyers, and a member of the American Board of Trial Advocates.
 For the past eight years, she has been named one of the “Top 25″ Women Lawyers in Oregon by Oregon Super Lawyers magazine.
 In 2015 and 2017, she was singled out as Lawyer of the Year for Legal Malpractice Law in The Best Lawyers in America, and has been named a Local Litigation Star by Benchmark Litigation.

 Weaving v.
 The City of Hillsboro, 763 F.3d 1106 (9th Cir.
 2014)

 Employment discrimination claim by former police sergeant alleging disability discrimination based on attention deficit disorder and hyperactivity disorder.
-After jury trial, the Ninth Circuit held for the employer.
+Appellate court vacated jury verdict, held for employer.